jamescherti/jc-gentoo-portage/README.md

    eselect profile set default/linux/amd64/23.0/desktop/systemd
    ```

-  This step ensures that the base system dependencies, compiler configurations, and default USE flags are properly aligned for a modern systemd-based graphical desktop environment, preventing conflicting initialization systems.
+   (This that the base system dependencies, compiler configurations, and default USE flags are aligned for a modern systemd-based graphical desktop environment.)

 2. Install requirements:
    ```sh